 - Please do not make more than one submission per calendar month.

 - We would prefer no simultaneous submissions.
-We endeavour to respond to all submissions within four weeks (and sometimes faster than that).
+We endeavour to respond to all submissions within five weeks (and sometimes faster than that).

-We would remind potential contributors that the rejection of a poem is statistically more likely than its acceptance (currently we publish between 8%-12% of poems received) and no reflection on the innate qualities of its author.
+We would remind potential contributors that the rejection of a poem is statistically more likely than its acceptance (currently we publish between 5% and 8% of poems received) and no reflection on the innate qualities of its author.

 By submitting to Algebra of Owls, you are granting us the non-exclusive right to publish your work online and, potentially, in a quarterly selected print anthology pamphlet.
 Copyright remains with the author in all cases.
 If your work is subsequently reprinted elsewhere, please acknowledge Algebra of Owls as a site of previous publication.